justin-hale/moonfall-recaps/content/sessions/session-1.md

 - Red awkwardly wallflowers but eventually joins the others near the stage.
 - Elspeth probes for underground racing contacts but doesn’t find much.
 ### Concert of the Century
-Hellasana headlines the final act at The Little Hovel with support from Bru and Red:
+Helisanna headlines the final act at The Little Hovel with support from Bru and Red:
 - **Bru** engineers stage pyrotechnics synced to the set.
 - **Red** uses Thaumaturgy to enhance the flames with purple coloration.
-- **Hellasana** delivers a transcendent metal performance enhanced by Guidance and Enhance Ability from Red.
+- **Helisanna** delivers a transcendent metal performance enhanced by Guidance and Enhance Ability from Red.
 - Audience members’ eyes glow purple, magic fills the air, and a surreal, euphoric concert atmosphere takes over.
 - Performance rolls exceed 24.
 The show is an unforgettable success.
 ### Massive Payday